My Arm Tingles. Did I Suffer Nerve Damage in My Car Accident?

 Signs and Symptoms of Nerve Damage After a Car Crash

 While nerve damage can happen anywhere in the body, we’re going to focus on the most common injury locations: the spine and arms.
 Signs of nerve damage can differ depending on where you suffered the injury, but typically include:

 - Muscle weakness or decreased range of motion

 - Decreased or lost reflexes

-While some of these symptoms may resolve with treatment, nerve damage can be permanent.
+While some of these symptoms may resolve with treatment, nerve damage is a serious injury can be permanent.

 Signs of Spinal Nerve Damage

 You have 31 pairs of spinal roots that branch off your spinal cord, and each one communicates with a specific area of your body.
 When your spinal nerves are damaged, they can cause profound symptoms in your back and throughout your body.

 - Numbness: A common sign of spinal nerve damage, numbness can occur along your spine, neck, or even run into other body parts.

 - Shooting or radiating pain: Pain that runs down a leg, arm, or into your head is common with radiculopathy (a pinched nerve at the base of the spine).